 - The Head of Safeguarding compiles a Safeguarding Annual Report to provide assurance to the Trust Board and Birmingham Safeguarding Children’s Partnership

 - We have Safeguarding Children and Safeguarding Adults Policies in line with those of our Local Safeguarding Children Partnership, this includes Information Sharing Agreements.
 We also have a Policy for managing Domestic Abuse and a Was Not Brought Policy and Did Not Attend Policy to ensure that the health of children and/or vulnerable adults who are not brought to appointments are not adversely affected.

 - Processes are in place for sensitively managing allegations of abuse against staff including having a dedicated Position of Trust Lead, in line with statutory guidance.
 Staff are encouraged and empowered to know how to raise any concerns.

-- Robust safer recruitment processes and on-going monitoring DBS checks in relation to staff suitability are in place
+- Robust safer recruitment processes and ongoing monitoring DBS checks in relation to staff suitability are in place

 - Staff fully engage in multi-agency working, including appropriate information sharing to effectively safeguard children, young people and vulnerable adults.
 This includes a system for recognising children who are subject to a Child Protection Plan or in the care of the Local Authority via the national Child Protection Information Sharing System (CP-IS).

 We know that when a child protection issue is being investigated it can be very stressful for families and carers and every effort will be made to keep families fully informed about the process, investigations and results.
-We are also seeking the views of families about their experiences of our services.
+We are also seeking the views of families about their experiences with our services.